An Anytime Algorithm for Good Arm Identification: Anytime Guarantees on the Probability of Error

-\paragraph{Comparison With Uniform Sampling} Despite the practical relevance of anytime and fixed-budget guarantees, \hyperlink{APGAI}{APGAI} is the first algorithm enjoying guarantees on the probability of error in GAI at any time $t$ (hence at a given budget $\NBATCHES$).
-As baseline, we consider the uniform round-robin algorithm, named Unif, which returns the best empirical arm at time $t$ if its empirical mean is higher than $\THRESHOLD$, and returns $\emptyset$ otherwise.
-At time $t$ such that $t/K \in \nN$, the recommendation of Unif is equivalent to the one used in \hyperlink{APGAI}{APGAI}, \ie $\argmax_{a \in \ARMS} \Wp{a}{t} = \argmax_{a \in \ARMS} \expmean{a}{t}$ since $N_{a}(t) = t/K$.
-As the two algorithms only differ by their sampling rule, we can measure the benefits of adaptive sampling.
-Theorem~\ref{thm:uniform_sampling_PoE_recoAnytime} in Appendix~\ref{app:guarantees_other_algorithms} gives anytime upper bounds on $\perr{\nu}{\text{Unif}}{t}$.
-In the asymptotic regime, Unif achieves a rate in $2\NARMS \Delta_{\min}^{-2}$ when $\set{\THRESHOLD}(\mu) = \emptyset$, and $4K \min_{a \in \set{\THRESHOLD}(\mu) }\Delta_{a}^{-2}$ otherwise.
+\textit{Comparison with uniform sampling.} Despite the practical relevance of anytime and fixed-budget guarantees, \hyperlink{APGAI}{APGAI} is the first algorithm enjoying guarantees on the probability of error in GAI at any time $t$ (hence at a given budget $\NBATCHES$).
+As a baseline, we consider the uniform round-robin algorithm, named Unif, which returns the best empirical arm at time $t$ if its empirical mean is higher than $\THRESHOLD$, and returns $\emptyset$ otherwise.
+At a time $t$ such that $t/K \in \nN$, the recommendation of Unif is equivalent to the one used in \hyperlink{APGAI}{APGAI}, \ie $\argmax_{a \in \ARMS} \Wp{a}{t} = \argmax_{a \in \ARMS} \expmean{a}{t}$ since $N_{a}(t) = t/K$.
+As the two algorithms differ in their sampling rule, we can measure the benefits of adaptive sampling.
+Theorem~\ref{thm:uniform_sampling_PoE_recoAnytime} in Appendix~\ref{app:sssec_unif_PoE} gives anytime upper bounds on $\perr{\nu}{\text{Unif}}{t}$, and we compare it to the ones of Theorem~\ref{thm:upper_bound_PoE_anytimeID}.
+In the asymptotic regime, the upper bound for Unif has a rate in $2\NARMS \Delta_{\min}^{-2}$ when $\set{\THRESHOLD}(\mu) = \emptyset$, and $4K \min_{a \in \set{\THRESHOLD}(\mu) }\Delta_{a}^{-2}$ otherwise.
 While the latter rate is better than $2H_{1}(\mu)$ when arms have dissimilar gaps, \hyperlink{APGAI}{APGAI} has better guarantees than Unif when there is no good arm.
-Our experiments shows that \hyperlink{APGAI}{APGAI} outperforms Unif on most instances (\eg Figures~\ref{fig:results_PREMSTEM_graphics} and~\ref{fig:PoE_no_good_arms}), and is on par with it otherwise.

-\paragraph{Worst-case Lower Bound} ~\cite{degenne2023existence} recently studied the existence of a complexity in fixed-budget pure exploration.
-While there is a complexity $T^\star(\mu)$ as in~\eqref{eq:characteristicTime} for the fixed-confidence setting,~\cite[Theorem $6$]{degenne2023existence} shows that a sequence of fixed-budget algorithms $(\mathfrak{A}_{\NBATCHES})_{\NBATCHES}$ (where $\mathfrak{A}_{\NBATCHES}$ denotes the algorithm using fixed budget $\NBATCHES$) cannot have a better asymptotic rate than $K T^\star(\mu)$ on all Gaussian instances
+Our experiments show that \hyperlink{APGAI}{APGAI} can outperform Unif in many instances (\eg Figures~\ref{fig:results_PREMSTEM_graphics} and~\ref{fig:PoE_no_good_arms}, and the experiments in Appendix~\ref{app:details_experiments}), and is on par with it otherwise. \marc{In particular, the upper bound derived for \hyperlink{APGAI}{APGAI} when $\set{\THRESHOLD} \ne \emptyset$ is not aligned with its good empirical performance.
+We conjecture that \hyperlink{APGAI}{APGAI} could have a better dependency than $H_{1}(\mu)$ when there are good arms, yet our non-asymptotic analysis is not tight enough to reveal it.
+Proving this conjecture is an interesting direction for future work that requires finer non-asymptotic arguments.
+Even with the tightest analysis, Theorem~\ref{thm:thm6_degenne2023existence} below shows that \hyperlink{APGAI}{APGAI} can not dominate Unif in all instances.}